 Holding plank position is a popular exercise, not only as part of a workout, but even as a workout challenge in itself.
 Plank challenges often end up with holds of several minutes.
 While there’s no doubt that it’s an achievement to be able to do this, it isn’t necessarily the best way to use plank position.

 Benefits of plank holds

-You need to work the core abdominal muscles to get flat abs – curl up exercises work the muscles which flex the trunk, not the ones that pull the ab area in.
+You need to work the deep abdominal muscles to get flat abs – curl up exercises work the muscles which flex the trunk, not the ones that pull the ab area in.
 The plank, done properly (see below) certainly works the right muscles.

 Disadvantages of plank holds